galkahana/hummus-services-redux/README.md

     - deployment.yaml, cronjob.yaml
     - service.yaml
     - ingress.yaml
-    (mongo-service.yaml is an example yaml for cases when you want to use "mongo" as service name and the mongo instance is on yr host).
+    - (mongo-service.yaml is an example yaml for cases when you want to use "mongo" as service name and the mongo instance is on yr host. you probably dont need it.)
 - go `minikube tunnel` to have the ingress setup available on yr 127.0.0.1
 - add `hummus` to yr `/etc/hosts` as `127.0.0.1 hummus` so you can properly use the ingress host name, like this `curl http://hummus/api/health`